RonenNess/BonEngine/README.md

 **[21/11/2020]**

-- Add method to generate image asset from screen.
+- Added method to generate image asset from screen.
+- Added DropDown UI element.
+- Fixed state bug when switching effects.

 ## In Memory Of Bonnie